basavaraj-hampiholi/Multimodal-Action-Recognition/nvgesture/README.md

 ## Test two-stream fusion network

-Download the checkpoints (mainly nv_fusion_best.pt) from https://drive.google.com/file/d/16okuJxGgzSqbbO4DE2GR4Nyr10ag_auF/view?usp=drive_link and unzip the load_nv_checkpoints into nvgesture root directory.
+Download the checkpoints from https://drive.google.com/file/d/1PmvvNqzmd8daHOKaoHsQa_cSoqpXmkvT/view?usp=sharing and unzip the load_nv_checkpoints into nvgesture root directory.

 Execute the following command to evaluate the model:-